hoggmania/build.env.intel/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author